caolan/async/README.md

 ### Binding a context to an iterator

-This section is really about bind, not about async.
-If you are wondering how to make async execute your iterators in a given context, or are confused as to why a method of another library isn't working as an iterator, study this example:
+This section is really about `bind`, not about `async`.
+If you are wondering how to make `async` execute your iterators in a given context, or are confused as to why a method of another library isn't working as an iterator, study this example:

 ```js